florita1/clickhouse-observability-platform/README.md

 ---

-## 🚀 What This Phase Does
+## 🚀 Infrastructure Provisioning

 This portion of the project provisions:

+This Terraform stack provisions:

-- A **multi-AZ VPC** with:
+- A highly-available VPC:
-  - Public and private subnets
+  - Public and private subnets across AZs
-  - Route tables and associations
+  - Route tables, IGW, and NAT Gateways
-  - Internet Gateway (IGW)
-  - NAT Gateway(s) with EIPs
-- Output values used by later phases (e.g., EKS, observability stack)
+- An Amazon EKS cluster with:
+  - Managed node groups and optional Fargate profiles
+  - IAM roles scoped for Kubernetes workloads
+- A GitOps control plane using Argo CD, installed via Helm and Terraform
+  - Exposed locally via port-forwarding
+  - Configured in HTTP mode for development convenience
 ---

 ## 🛠️ Usage Instructions